Cameroon v Ethiopia

 Post update

-Foul by Dawa Hotessa (Ethiopia).
+Foul by Michael Ngadeu (Cameroon).

 Post update